Ottoman Greece: Uprisings before 1821

 Greeks in various places of the Greek peninsula would at times rise up against Ottoman rule, mainly while taking advantage of wars the Ottoman Empire would engage in.
 Those uprisings were of mixed scale and impact.
 During the Ottoman–Venetian War (1463–1479), the Maniot Kladas brothers, Krokodelos and Epifani, were leading bands of stratioti on behalf of Venice against the Turks in Southern Peloponnese.
 They put Vardounia and their lands into Venetian possession, for which Epifani then acted as governor.

 Before and after the victory of the Holy League in 1571 at the Battle of Lepanto a series of conflicts broke out in the peninsula such as in Epirus, Phocis (recorded in the Chronicle of Galaxeidi) and the Peloponnese, led by the Melissinos brothers and others.
 They were crushed by the following year.
-Short-term revolts of local level occurred throughout the region such as the ones led by metropolitan bishop Dionysius the Philosopher in Thessaly (1600) and Epirus (1611).
+Short-lived revolts of local level occurred throughout the region such as the ones led by metropolitan bishop Dionysius the Philosopher: the Thessaly rebellion (1600) and in 1611 in Epirus.

 During the Cretan War (1645–1669), the Maniots would aid Francesco Morosini and the Venetians in the Peloponnese.
 Greek irregulars also aided the Venetians through the Morean War in their operations on the Ionian Sea and Peloponnese.